MasizoleSukwana/Restaurant-Menu-POS/Branch Protection.md

 | Deployment Requirement      | Validates end-to-end changes work in real environments         | Protects production systems from breaking changes              |

 ---

-## Overall Justification

-Having a strong engineering discipline is crucial for any system that deals with **real-time business operations**, **money**, and **inventory**.
-In a live restaurant situation, you can rely on a dependable and secure pipeline thanks to these protection regulations.